htcondor/htcondor/docs/man-pages/condor_submit.rst

  request_<name> = <quantity>
     The required amount of the custom machine resource identified by ``<name>`` that this job needs.
-The custom machine resource is defined in the machine’s configuration.
+The custom machine resource is defined in the machine's configuration.
 Machines that have available GPUs will define ``<name>`` to be ``GPUs``.
     :index:`requirements<single: requirements; submit commands>` requirements = <ClassAd Boolean Expression>